vsch/gcode-navigator/README.md

 results to select the models with the best parameter value.

-Each set of calibration procedures it to isolate as much as possible each parameter of the printer so that its optimum value could be visually determined from the printed results.
+Each set of calibration procedures it to isolate as much as possible each parameter of the printer so that its optimum value could be **visually** determined from the printed results.
-Important part of each procedure is to reduce the print time to seconds rather than minutes so that this procedure can be iterated quickly.
+Important part of each procedure is to reduce the print time to seconds rather than minutes so that this procedure can be iterated quickly to home in on an optimal parameter value.

 When a single parameter cannot be accurately represented by a single value then the calibration procedure should be performed under various conditions and optimized for a range of another parameter on which it depends.
+The value of this parameter can be interpolated based on current printing conditions without needing user intervention.

 The assisted calibration procedure would go a long way to help optimize the printer results for someone with less experience by presenting the user with pictures to help them choose what